davidmiller/rpc/doc/source/index.rst

     import Service

-    with thrifty.client("localhost", 45678, Service) as c:
+    with thrifty.client("localhost:45678", Service) as c:
         print c.ping()

 `See the same code`_ the way the Thrift documentation would have you do it.